 When you think of an artist, you’d expect a person with a dreamy, perhaps lonely expression, with eyes that seem to be seeing something others don’t.
 The last thing you’d expect is an artist wearing an eye patch like a pirate, but that’s Dale Chihuly for you!

-A serious accident left him blinded in one eye, and another accident gifted him a dislocated shoulder.
+A serious accident left him blind in one eye, and another accident gifted him a dislocated shoulder.
 But none of this separated Chihuly from his first love – glass.
-Instead, he just changed his role and became a ‘choreographer rather than dancer’.
+Instead, he just changed his role and became a ‘choreographer rather than a dancer.

 Chihuly’s work on glass is just incredible, and features details that would be hard for us to get on paper, let alone glass!
 So let’s introduce kids to this amazing artist with some super cool Dale Chihuly art projects for kids!